hashguide/cryptoist.org_guides/README.md

 ### Make note of
 When you are writing your smart contracts with whichever tool you choose, always make note of the SOLC version or whichever compiler you are using.
 You will also want to note whether or not you are using smart contract optimization.
 If you are using contract optimization, note how many optimization runs the compiler has made.
 With the many Hard Forks Ethereum has gone through preparing for the proof-of-work conversion to a staking consensus, we also need to keep track of the EVM version used during deployment.
 If you are unsure of this setting, just leave it at the default because chances are you used that version to deploy to.

-## The precedure
+## The procedure
 ### Flattening our contract
-If OpenZeppelin has been used or seperate contract files for your deployment, you will need to flatten your smart contracts.
+If OpenZeppelin has been used or separate contract files for your deployment, you will need to flatten your smart contracts.
 This combines all code to a single document & removes all import statements made within the code, thus preparing it for validation.
 To do this, we will use an tool called `truffle-flattener`.
 You can install it globally using `npm` or `yarn` with the following commands within system terminal.

 `npm i -g truffle-flattener`
 OR